Emma Fielding Baker: Later life and legacy

 Baker was a "nanu" (mentor or respected elder woman) to her niece Gladys Tantaquidgeon, by instructing her in tribal spirituality and herbal medicine which Baker had learned from Martha Uncas, her grand-aunt.

-Baker died on January 20, 1916, and is buried at Shantok Burial Grounds in Uncasville, Conn.
+Baker died on January 20, 1916, and is buried at Shantok Burial Grounds in Uncasville, Connecticut.
 Baker was immortalized in 2017 by artist Adam Chambers when he created her portrait for one of eleven ornaments to decorate one of the 56 trees representing each U.S. state and territory at the President's Park in Washington, D.C.
 She was selected because she is considered a Connecticut native who dedicated her life to promote tolerance and diversity.

-Ralph W. Sturges (1918-2007), Baker's great grandson, was instrumental in assisting the Mohegan Tribe achieve construction of the Mohegan Sun Casino on 240 acres of the Tribe's reservation land in Uncasville, Conn.
+Ralph W. Sturges (1918–2007), Baker's great-grandson, was instrumental in assisting the Mohegan Tribe achieve construction of the Mohegan Sun Casino on 240 acres of the Tribe's reservation land in Uncasville, Conn.
 The casino opened October 12, 1996, eighty years after Baker's death.
 With proceeds from this casino, the Mohegan Tribe was able to contribute $10 million to the Smithsonian Institution toward building the National Museum of the American Indian.